tytydraco/yessleep/out/I_woke_up_and_the_weekend_was_erased_Thats_not_the_worst_part_Please_help.md

 Shocking.

-I tried Hillary next.
+I tried Brianna next.
 Same thing.

-Robert, the developer guy.
-Supriya.
+Ryan, the developer guy.
+Priya.
 My boss.
 The barista in the Main Street café (we call the lobby floor area Main Strete for some reason).

 None of them knew what Friday was.
 None of them knew Saturday.
 None of them knew Sunday.